 At the time of introduction, the Sentinel sold out quickly.
 Since then, Synthesis finished the contract with WickWerks, so I’m not sure where they’ve gone with it.
 Contact them for more information.

 The single pivot bicycle derailleur was to launch 6 months ago (according to the owner who thought it was no big deal to finish), but that has yet to see the light.
-When it comes, the patent is now in place.
+Further update, it’s still not available 3 years later.
+When it comes . . . . but the patent is still in place.

 Looking To The Future:

 When you’re ready for creative assistance with your products — whether a bicycle derailleur, or something completely different — we’re here.
 At Synthesis we specialize in engineering with new ideas.
 And, many of them end up with new patents just like these.